Do you set goals for your own life and business? Is goal setting something you do or have done before?

 In this week’s episode, I chat with award-winning mindset strategist Will Polston.
 Will aims to empower people to be able to fulfil their potential in life and ‘make it happen’.
 Will has worked with celebrities, professional athletes, business owners, and also people who are sadly feeling at the lowest of lows and about to take their lives.
 Through his work, Will takes people from where they are now to where they want to be.
 As well as assisting his clients in achieving goals in their personal and business life, he also aims to heighten feelings of confidence and self-belief.
 And I speak from experience when I say that working with Will has allowed me to achieve amazing results!

-You can listen using the link below or via your favourite podcasting platforms here The Business Greenhouse with Emmie Faust.
+You can listen using the link below or via your favourite podcasting platforms here Starting to Scale with Emmie Faust

 In our chat, Will and I talk about his mission to empower billions of people to transform excuses into results to benefit themselves, their families, their friends, their community, society, and humanity.
 It’s an impressive mission statement.
 But as Will explains it, the work he does with individuals has an incredible ripple effect that affects the people around them.
 70% of Will’s clients are purpose-driven entrepreneurs – people just like you and me who want to make a difference.
 People who are in business not just to make money and support their families but also to help others.